The Light Society - Ch 7

 Now wrapped in a transparent robe of flesh she lay down on the grass as if unable to endure the postponed pleasure and began the slow movement of the hand on the dial, just as in the mechanisms of a clock.

-A faceless voice in a grey overcoat, nothing more whispered into the hot pink and orange of her ear through the breeze, “You will see the great brilliance of taking a life.”
+A faceless voice in a spotted overcoat, nothing more, whispered into the hot pink and orange of her ear through the breeze, “You will see the great brilliance of giving a life.”

-The seven with their tongues upon the levers, their hands upon the dials of human history watched while from the fires became her black skin.
+The seven with their tongues upon the levers, their hands upon the dials of human history watched while from the fires her black skin reappeared.

 SUNLIGHT CHANT: